alexsoble/ai-local-gov-hotline/README.md

 Run the app locally:

 ```
-# Starts redis locally, spins up a local server at localhost:4567
 make local
 ```

+This will start redis locally and spin up a local server at localhost:4567.

 ## Cloud

 ## Deploy

 ```
-# Deploys to heroku
 make deploy
 ```

+Deploys to Heroku.

 # High-level architecture